Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

 \subsection{End Nodes}

-End nodes are the most basic and the most important requirement of quantum internet networks.
-All the components which are discussed as requirements of quantum internet, need \textit{end nodes} for communication to take place.
-These nodes can be quantum computers or classical computers working in synergy with quantum computers.
-Quantum computers were first introduced way back in 1980's by Feynman in \cite{feynman1982simulating}, and proposed that it is possible for one quantum device to work in synergy with other quantum devices that are more efficient than any classical computer.
+End nodes are the most basic and the most important requirement of quantum networks.
+All the components of practical QI need \textit{end nodes} for long-haul communication to take place.
+These nodes can be future quantum computers, quantum memories, quantum repeaters, and classical computers working in synergy with future quantum computers.
+Fidelity can be improved with the help of multiple qubits employed at the end nodes making it a small scale quantum computer for communication purposes.
+These nodes have different set of functionalities ranging from QKD to distributed quantum computing.
+An end node type and its corresponding functionality is presented in \textbf{Table \ref{tab: Table V}}.
+Quantum computers were first introduced way back in 1980's by Feynman in \cite{feynman1982simulating}, there it was proposed that it is possible for one quantum device to work in synergy with other quantum devices that are more efficient than any classical computer.
 A quantum turing machine was suggested by Paul Benioff back in 1982 \cite{benioff1982quantum}.
-David Deutsch formulated the first quantum algorithm in \cite{deutsch1985quantum} and \cite{deutsch1992rapid} based on quantum turing machines.
-With all these advancements, first implementation of real quantum computer was done in 1993 \cite{lloyd1993potentially}.
-Also in 1994, Peter Shor in his pioneer research \cite{shor1999polynomial} developed a prime factorization algorithm that can factor composite numbers or take discrete logarithms in time polynomial.
-Therefore, with such a huge computation power, various encryption and security protocols such as RSA \cite{rivest1978method} and Diffie-Hellman key exchange present on the internet, are put at risk, which puts requirement of more secure and advanced internet technology.
+David Deutsch formulated the first quantum algorithm based on quantum Turing machines in \cite{deutsch1985quantum}, \cite{deutsch1992rapid}.
+With all these advancements, the first implementation of real quantum computer was done in 1993 \cite{lloyd1993potentially}.
+Also in 1994, Peter Shor in his pioneer research developed a prime factorization algorithm that can factor composite numbers or take discrete logarithms in time polynomial \cite{shor1999polynomial}.
+Therefore, with such a huge computation power, various encryption and security protocols such as RSA \cite{rivest1978method} and Diffie-Hellman key exchange \cite{steiner1996diffie} are at risk.
+This sets stringent requirements of ultra secure internet technology.